-Joshua London, Esq. is our Associate Attorney at Brockton D. Hunder P.A.
+Joshua London, Esq. is our Associate Attorney here at Brockton D. Hunter,

-News & World Report and number two in the nation for its practical training from the
+News & World Report and number two in the nation for practical training according to

 - St. Thomas William E. McGee Civil Rights

 - Evan A. Evans Constitutional Law Moot Court

 During his last year at St. Thomas, he was given the Dean’s Award

 for Trial Advocacy.
 One of his most notable achievements was the publication

 of his article, “Why Are We Killing Veterans?” that can be

 found in the University of St. Thomas Law Journal’s spring 2014 edition.